 - Who do I want to treat?
 We’re all human, and just because you studied to be a physician doesn’t mean you can’t be selective about your patients.
 Perhaps you have a particular empathy with young mothers, as opposed to stressed-out business people?
 There’s nothing wrong with that, but chances are good you’ll have more to offer a group you relate to more closely.

 - Who is my ideal patient?
 Once you’ve got the first two sorted, create a visualization of your perfect patient.

-Conducting a survey of your existing patients can usually give you good insight into who your main communities and profiles currently are.
+Conducting a survey of your existing patients can usually give you a good insight into who your main communities and profiles currently are.

 Step #2: Develop your Strategies

 To develop your niche patient marketing strategies, you need to find out what is important to each of the audiences you’re targeting and provide it.
-For example, the parents of young children are likely to relate well to topics such as primary care, pediatrics, vaccinations and illnesses common among children.
+For example, the parents of young children are likely to relate well to topics such as primary care, pediatrics, vaccinations, and illnesses common among children.

 Older women are probably concerned with issues relating to menopause and age-related conditions such as breast cancer, and men in their late 50s look for information on erectile dysfunction and prostate checks.
 Develop a marketing strategy to target each of your patient groups and implement them as thoroughly as you can.

 Another great way is to build a referral network and manage it with a referral management software that will help you track all your key relationships and generate a buzz in the community which will net you additional referrals.

 When you know who the people are that you want as patients, to finalize your medical marketing strategy you need to determine the channels they’re most likely to access.
 For example, seniors and baby boomers are taking to digital media like ducks to water, so don’t assume that just because they are older, they aren’t online.